Meetings end without a clear decision or named owner

 The meeting load keeps growing because each unproductive meeting creates the need for another one

-High Performance Meetings installs a comprehensive meeting structure across the organization: a defined standard for every type of meeting, a facilitation discipline that keeps meetings focused and time-boxed, a closing structure that produces named decisions and explicit owners every time, and a cadence design that eliminates the ad hoc discussions that fill the space unstructured meetings leave behind.
+You leave with a defined standard for every type of meeting, a facilitation discipline that keeps meetings focused and time-boxed, a closing structure that produces named decisions and explicit owners every time, and a cadence design that eliminates the ad hoc discussions that fill the space unstructured meetings leave behind.

 Total meeting time drops by 15 to 35 percent as bloat is identified and eliminated